Our Artists

 I am a local mixed media artist who draws inspiration from the stories, songs, and family culture of the Maritimes.
 I look for beauty in the ordinary.

 In 2014, I began creating miniature fishing villages from driftwood.
-In that gray, weathered wood that litters our shores I began to “see” old sheds, fishing shacks, wharfs, boats, and lobster traps.
+In that gray, weathered wood that litters our shores I began to “see” old sheds, fishing shacks, wharves, boats, and lobster traps.
 Stored in my memory were coastal snapshots of my childhood years on the Acadian Peninsula and later, the shores of the Miramichi.
 My desire was to recapture the rustic character and beauty of those long-forgotten places.
 To date, I have made and sold over one hundred pieces.
 Each piece is a labour of love and a small tribute to the hardworking people of our rural communities.

 I also enjoy painting abstract nature scenes in acrylics.
 My background in horticulture and landscaping have always influenced my love of the wild side of the Maritimes and the “ordered” one of the home garden.